 The Doctor of Occupational Therapy (DrOT) is a doctorate degree that prepares you to become a successful OT practitioner, researcher or leader in a variety of medical and community settings.
 It’s the highest level of formal education available to entry-level occupational therapists.
 By earning your occupational therapy degree from Saint Joseph’s University, you’ll gain the knowledge and skills to make a meaningful impact on patient care.

 Saint Joseph’s accredited three-year DrOT program offers the opportunity to work with patients of all ages in the Greater Philadelphia area and neighboring states every semester starting in your first semester through fieldwork experiences and a doctoral capstone project.
 You’ll also get to publish research and collaborate with noted professors on grant-funded projects and network with students and alumni in student organizations like the Student Occupational Therapy Association.

 You can enter this program if you already hold a bachelor’s degree or higher and have completed all prerequisites.
 We also offer a BS to DrOT pathway for incoming undergraduate students (through our direct-entry admission pathway) and transfer students.

 What Sets Our Program Apart

-After the program, you’ll be qualified to sit for the National Board of Certification in Occupational Therapy (NBCOT) examination — an exam you’ll need to pass if you choose to obtain a license to practice occupational therapy in the U.S. Our first-time pass rate results is 100% for our DrOT program (2021).
+After the program, you’ll be qualified to sit for the National Board of Certification in Occupational Therapy (NBCOT) examination — an exam you’ll need to pass if you choose to obtain a license to practice occupational therapy in the U.S. Our first-time pass rate results for the DrOT program since 2018 is 98%.